 In 2016, a June pilot brigade was started with help from the Communication Sciences and Disorders program.
 17 participants visited the Escuela Julio Jaramillo and the children’s home “Casa Hogar de Jesús,” where students presented topics on nutrition, hygiene, and drug prevention.
 Additionally, students performed hearing tests and speech therapy for children.

-As of 2017, four brigades of at least 40 participants travel to Ecuador in March, May, June and August.
+As of 2018, four brigades totaling more than 160 participants have traveled to Ecuador in March, May, June and August.

 The STSG program is providing clinical and preventive services in three locations in Ecuador, which serve as sites for the UK-led brigades.
 In addition to the services at the CSHH, partnerships have been established with the Tsáchilas people, a traditional indigenous group from the Santo Domingo area who live in small, isolated rural communities outside the city limits.
 The brigades also provide services in Plan de Vivienda, an impoverished community located near the CSHH.